ID Sniper rifle

-The ID Sniper rifle is an art project, a fictional, hoax weapon devised by artist Jakob Boeskov and industrial designer Kristian von Bengtson.
+The ID Sniper rifle is an art project, a fictional, hoax weapon devised by artist Jakob S. Boeskov and industrial designer Kristian von Bengtson.
 The rifle supposedly shoots GPS chips, and the police force may tag persons with this rifle for later easy retrieval.
 It was produced by the fictional company Empire North.

 According to its specs, "It will feel like a mosquito-bite lasting a fraction of a second.
 At the same time a digital camcorder with a zoom-lens fitted within the scope will take a high-resolution picture of the target.
 This picture will be stored on a memory card for later image-analysis."

 Unveiling

 The design was presented in 2002 in Beijing at the China Police exhibition.
 Boeskov created an artistic project, "My Doomsday Weapon", a travelling exhibition of the ID Sniper rifle, in which he humorously describes his "infiltration" of China police.
 Boeskov says that a Chinese company offered venture capital and a location for manufacturing.